kklin/useful-unix/README.md

     - *cowsay join unix*
   - We could copy and paste the output of *fortune* to be the input to *cowsay* manually.. or we could pipe!
     - *fortune | cowsay*
+  - Note that this isn't used in the *ytmp3* script

 ### Setting up ffmpeg
 - sudo apt-get install ffmpeg